Secondary school place offers

 Magdalen College School | 270 | All pupils expressing a preference for this school were allocated a place. | Yes |

-Malcolm Arnold Academy | 240 | 5 pupils with an Education Health Care Plan or Looked After Children, 44 pupils attending Malcolm Arnold Preparatory School, 1 pupil based on faith criterion, 11 pupils based on aptitude for learning music, 69 pupils with an older brother or sister continuing at the school, 20 pupils attending a named feeder school and 90 out of 153 other pupils using the distance tiebreaker.
-The last pupil allocated a place lives 0.933 miles from the school. | No |
+Malcolm Arnold Academy | 240 | Less than 5 pupils with an Education Health Care Plan or Looked After Children, 37 pupils attending Malcolm Arnold Preparatory School, 6 pupils based on aptitude for learning music, 61 pupils with a sibling continuing at the school or linked preparatory school, 18 pupils attending a named feeder school, 1 child of a member of staff and 113 out of 136 other pupils using the distance tiebreaker.
+The last pupil allocated a place lives 1.264 miles from the school.
+April round of reallocations: 6 places became available.
+These were allocated to less than 5 pupils with an Education Health Care Plan or Looked After Children, 4 pupils attending Malcolm Arnold Preparatory School, and 1 out of 6 pupils with an older sibling continuing at the school using the distance tiebreaker.
+The pupil allocated a place in the sibling criterion lives 0.591 miles from the school. | No |

-Northampton Academy | 270 | This school was oversubscribed.
+Northampton Academy | 300 | This school was oversubscribed.
 As it is an Academy school, please contact the school for further information. | No |

 Northampton International Academy | 240 | All pupils expressing a preference for this school were allocated a place. | Yes |

-Northampton School for Boys | 215 | This school was oversubscribed.
+Northampton School for Boys | 230 | This school was oversubscribed.
 As it is an Academy school, please contact the school for further information. | No |

-The allocations below refer to pupils who sat the common ability test and fell within criteria 1-3 of the schools oversubscription criteria, or fell within criteria 4 and were placed into ability bands.
+Northampton School for Girls | 270 | The allocations below refer to pupils who sat the common ability test and fell within criteria 1-3 of the schools oversubscription criteria or fell within criteria 4 and were placed into ability bands.
 No places were allocated to children who did not sit the common ability test at the school.
-6 pupils with an Education Health Care Plan or Looked after/Previously looked after children, 70 pupils with an older sibling at the school, 2 children of a member of staff.
-All other pupils who sat the common ability test were placed into 5 equal ability bands based on the results of that test and places were allocated within each band using random allocation - | No |
+5 pupils with an Education Health Care Plan or Looked after/Previously looked after children, 37 pupils with an older sibling at the school, 2 children of a member of staff.
+All other pupils who sat the common ability test were placed into 5 equal ability bands based on the results of that test and places were allocated within each band using random allocation:

-Parker E-Act Academy, The | 210 | 12 pupils with an Education Health Care Plan or Looked After Children, less than 5 pupils with a compelling social/medical circumstance, 62 pupils with an older brother or sister continuing at the school, 2 pupils who are children of staff and 133 out of 191 other pupils using the distance tiebreaker.
-The last pupil allocated a place lives 0.992 miles from the school. | No |
+Parker E-Act Academy, The | 210 | 14 pupils with an Education Health Care Plan or Looked After Children, less than 5 pupils with a compelling social/medical circumstance, 65 pupils with an older brother or sister continuing at the school, less than 5 pupils who are children of staff, and 129 out of 141 other pupils using the distance tiebreaker.
+The last pupil allocated a place lives 1.993 miles from the school.
+April round of reallocations: 6 places became available.
+These were allocated to less than 5 pupils with an Education Health Care Plan or Looked After Children, and 5 out of 6 pupils with an older sibling continuing at the school using the distance tiebreaker.
+The last pupil allocated a place lives 1.99 miles from the school. | No |

-Sponne School | 232 | This school was oversubscribed.
-As it is an Academy school, please contact the school for further information. | No |
+Wootton Park School | 120 | This school was oversubscribed.
+As it is a Free School, please contact the school for further information. | No |

-There are three options available to parents
+There are 3 options available to parents:

 Parents can either: